thomassuedbroecker/music-artists-trademark-tnm-drummer-knowledge/README.md

 ### 2.1 Bloody Mary - from1992 - 1995

-We created more than 14 own song with passion for the music.
+We created more than 14 own songs with passion for the music.
 Here is a playlist with 14 songs made purely by "Bloody Mary".

 ### 2.2 3TC the A/E Band  - from 2017 - 20